Back to all posts

 Once your water heater is back in working order, you’ll want to keep it that way for as long as possible.
 A little proactive care can make a huge difference in preventing another breakdown and extending the life of your unit.
 Think of it like regular maintenance for your car—a few simple checks can save you from major headaches down the road.
 These straightforward habits will help your water heater run efficiently, keep your energy bills in check, and give you peace of mind.

-Flush Your Tank Annually
+Why You Should Flush Your Tank Annually

 Over time, sediment like minerals and sand settles at the bottom of your water heater tank.
 This buildup forces your unit to work harder to heat the water, reducing its efficiency and potentially causing damage to the tank itself.
 Flushing the tank once a year is a simple way to clear out all that gunk.
 This process involves draining the tank to wash out the sediment.
 The result?
 Your water heater runs more efficiently, heats water more effectively, and is less likely to suffer from corrosion.
 While some homeowners tackle this themselves, it’s a quick job our team can handle during a routine maintenance visit.

-Know When to Replace the Anode Rod
+When Should You Replace the Anode Rod?

 Inside your water heater tank is a small but mighty component called an anode rod.
 Its entire job is to be a “sacrificial” part—it’s designed to corrode and rust away so that your steel tank doesn’t.
 By attracting the corrosive elements in the water, the anode rod protects the tank’s inner lining and can dramatically extend its lifespan.
 These rods don’t last forever, though.
 It’s a good idea to have a professional check it every two to three years.
 Replacing a worn-out anode rod is a small, inexpensive repair that can save you from the massive cost of replacing the entire water heater.